 What do you do if you hit a parked car?
 No matter how careful you are, accidents like this are bound to happen, especially in a crowded or busy parking lot.
 And on top of that, accidentally hitting a parked car, whose driver isn’t around, can cause you a lot of stress.

 Hitting a parked car and leaving the scene seems tempting but the consequences of doing that are serious; you could face up to $1,000 as a fine, up to 3 years of informal probation and up to 6 months in county jail, according to Californian state laws.
 And even if you get away with no one seeing, you can’t afford that bad car karma.
 So what should you do if you hit a parked car?
+Do you have to drop what you’re doing, set up a hammock in a nearby tree, and wait it out?
 In most cases, there a few common guidelines you should follow.

 Once you know you’ve hit the car, check the exterior for any damage, small or significant.
 Then try to see if you can locate the driver of the car and wait to see if anybody comes up to the car.
 “But, Sophia needs to be present for her 4:30 cello practice, or she won’t be ready for her recital on the 21st!”
 Alright, calm down.
 If you need to run, leave a note somewhere noticeable, listing your name, contact number, and a small explanation of what happened.
 Don’t write too much as anything you write can be held against you when dealing with insurance.
 If the damage is significant, try to leave your insurance information behind if you have it handy, as it may speed up the process.

 Below we discuss some of the most pressing questions that you may have when you encounter such a situation:

 What should I do if I hit the car but there are no damages?